simplefoc/simplefoc.github.io/docs/simplefoc_library/examples/foc_pendulum.md

 BLDCDriver3PWM driver  = BLDCDriver3PWM(9, 10, 11, 8);
 ```

-Then in the `setup()` we configure first the voltage of the power supply if it is not `12` Volts and intialise the driver.
+Then in the `setup()` we configure first the voltage of the power supply if it is not `12` Volts and initialize the driver.
 ```cpp
 // power supply voltage
 // default 12V